Don Baird

 Don Baird (born 29 May 1951) is a retired male pole vaulter from Australia.
 He set his personal best (5.53 metres) on 16 April 1977 at a meet in Long Beach.
 He was coached by pole vault coach Walter Chisholm.

+Competing for the Long Beach State Beach track and field team, Baird won the 1977 pole vault at the NCAA Division I Indoor Track and Field Championships with a mark of 5.28 metres.